Macschrauber/Macschrauber-s-Rom-Dump/README.md

 ———————————————————————————————————————————————
 ### Special thanks to:

-+ flashrom.org for the cli tool communicating with the Mac firmware chip.
++ flashrom.org for the cli tool, communicating with the Mac firmware chip.
 + tsialex @ Macrumors for investigating the Mac bootrom and sharing the information.
 + Syncretic @ Macrumors for scanvss.
 + LongSoft for UEFIExtract.